 Office: LLA 118

-Joseph Bathanti is the former Poet Laureate of North Carolina.
-He is author of eight books of poetry: Communion Partners; Anson County; The Feast of All Saints; This Metal, nominated for the National Book Award, and winner of the Oscar Arnold Young Award; Land of Amnesia; Restoring Sacred Art, winner of the 2010 Roanoke Chowan Prize, awarded annually by the North Carolina Literary and Historical Association; Sonnets of the Cross; and Concertina.
+Joseph Bathanti is the inaugural McFarlane Family Distinguished Professor in Interdisciplinary Education at Appalachian State University.
+Professor Bathanti teaches full time in Watauga Residential College, where he is also its Writer-in Residence, and develops new programs to promote the College.
+Bathanti is former North Carolina Poet Laureate, and recipient of the 2016 North Carolina Award in Literature.
+He is author of ten books of poetry, including This Metal, nominated for the National Book Award, and winner of the Oscar Arnold Young Award; Restoring Sacred Art, winner of the 2010 Roanoke Chowan Prize, awarded annually by the North Carolina Literary and Historical Association; Concertina, winner of the 2014 Roanoke Chowan Prize; and The 13th Sunday after Pentecost, released by LSU Press in 2016.
 His novel, East Liberty, won the 2001 Carolina Novel Award.
-His novel, Coventry, won the 2006 Novello Literary Award.
+His novel, Coventry, won 2006 Novello Literary Award.
 His book of stories, The High Heart, won the 2006 Spokane Prize.
-They Changed the State: The Legacy of North Carolina's Visiting Artists, 1971-1995, his book of nonfiction, was published in early 2007.
-His new book of personal essays, Half of What I Say Is Meaningless, winner of the Will D. Campbell Award for Creative Nonfiction, is from Mercer University Press.
-A new novel, The Life of the World to Come, is forthcoming from University of South Carolina Press.
-Bathanti is Professor of Creative Writing as well as Appalachian State University's Watauga Residential College's Writer-in Residence.
+They Changed the State: The Legacy of North Carolina's Visiting Artists, 1971-1995, his book of nonfiction, was published in 2007.
+His latest book of personal essays, Half of What I Say Is Meaningless, winner of the Will D. Campbell Award for Creative Nonfiction, is from Mercer University Press.
+His latest novel, The Life of the World to Come, is from University of South Carolina Press.
+He served as the 2016 Charles George VA Medical Center Writer-in-Residence in Asheville, NC.

 Office: LLA 128